-As highlighted in table VI, 2022's balance sheet growth was primarily loans.
-As highlighted in table VII, the majority of the changes in our financial position in 2021 versus 2020 resulted from growth in loans and securities.
+As highlighted in table VI, 2023's balance sheet growth was primarily loans.
+As highlighted in table VII, the majority of the changes in our financial position in 2022 versus 2021 resulted from growth in loans.
 Other changes in financial position are discussed below.